msteward/todoapp/README.md

 todoapp
 =======

-Learning NodeJS - Todo Application
+Learning NodeJS - Sample "Todo" Application to explore wiring up NodeJS with a DB and some of the templating options